danhermes/book_factory/output/outlines/book_outline.md

 - Outro: The Best AI Works With You, Not For You
 - Transition to Next Chapter: Navigating Aspects of Compliance (Chapter Bridge)

-## Chapter 6: Chapter 6: Risk Management and Compliance - Building Trust Through Transparency
+## Chapter 6: Risk Management and Compliance - Building Trust Through Transparency

 - Decoding Compliance - Making Rules Work (Introduction)
 - CredSecure: From Legalese to Action